 I love Benidorm, and I’m glad that it remains a destination for hard-working northern Europeans seeking a break in the sun.
 While the next-big-thing crowd may be put off, that leaves the city open to those of us who appreciate its unique character.

 Benidorm, located in Valencia on the eastern coast of Spain, has abundant sunshine.
 You’re looking at 320 sunny days a year and an annual average of 8 hours of sun a day.
-If you want to escape the unpredictability of a British or Swedish summer, they make good odds.
+If you want to escape the unpredictability of a British or Swedish summer, these stats make good odds.

 Benidorm’s beginnings